frunox/acodersquest-dev/src/posts/07_TW-copies-and-clones.md

 ## Copying an Array - Good Intentions/Bad Consequences

 Early in development of this blog, I stored the metadata for the posts in Firestore.
-In the home page, I only want to render the 3 most recent posts.
+In the Home page, I only want to render the 3 most recent posts.
 On the Posts page, I want to render all the posts.
-The home page uses a component that downloads the metadata for all the posts, which is in the form of an array of objects.
+The Home page uses a component that downloads the metadata for all the posts, which is in the form of an array of objects.
 The array is sorted in descending order (so the most recent post is rendered first) and is saved both to a state variable in the component, and to a context variable for access by the Posts page.

-The component for the home page checks the length of the array (called 'posts') and uses the splice() method to remove all but the latest three posts.
+The component for the Home page checks the length of the array (called 'posts') and uses the splice() method to remove all but the latest three posts.

 ```js
 if (posts.length > 3) {